-[USA and Europe, around 1910] Germany wanted to have her “Place in the Sun” just as Britain and France, and behaved like the emperor of a World Power, relying on Germany’s military and economic strength.
-In spite of the tense political situation in the world, he proclaimed Germany’s claims loud and saber-rattling.
-His pithy, often overstepping speeches created the ugly image of the aggressive German Emperor, and Germany was rejected as ally.
+Germany wanted to have her “Place in the Sun” just as Britain and France.
+Kaiser Wilhelm II behaved like the emperor of a world power, relying on Germany’s military and economic strength.
+Despite of the tense political situation in the world, he proclaimed Germany’s claims loud and saber-rattling.
+His pithy, often overstepping speeches created the ugly image of the aggressive German Emperor.
 The Boxer Rebellion in China 1900 had been bloodily crushed.

 Triple Entente and Dreibund

-Two blocks all armed to a maximum stood against each other: England, France and Russia (“Triple Entente”) on one side, Germany, Austria-Hungary and Italy (“Dreibund”) on the other.
+Finally, Great Britain and France compromised over their colonies in Africa and formed the “Entente cordiale” in 1904.
+In 1907, after setting aside differences with Great Britain over territories in Asia, Russia joined them, forming the “Triple Entente”.
+Two blocks all armed to a maximum stood against each other: England, France and Russia (“Triple Entente”) on one side, Germany, Austria-Hungary, and Italy (“Dreibund”) on the other.
 Austria-Hungary, the Habsburg Empire, the multi-ethnic-state, was quite an anachronism, and about to fall apart.

 Since her childhood, Lorenz’ granddaughter Chiara had received many postcards from the Rhineland and posted them into an album.
 “The Rhine, Bonn and Cologne, the Drachenfels, the Siebengebirge .. from here, our family has come to North America about 200 years ago”, she had written underneath.
 Surely she would love to see the Rhine one day.